balbinot/balbinot.github.io-src/content/pages/home.md

  ![Title]({static}/images/me.jpg#float-right){:class='#float-right' width="250px"}
-I am an astrophysicist based at the Kapteyin Institute at the University of Groningen.
+I am an astrophysicist based at the Kapteyn Institute at the University of Groningen.
 As a postdoc in Prof. Amina Helmi's group I work with resolved stellar populations in the nearby Universe.
 I mainly use statistical tools to mine for faint signal in large databases coming from photometric and astrometric